JUNNY® (JUNNY Ann Hibbert)

 JUNNY is a 2023 James Weldon Johnson fellow.
 Her work can be viewed at JUNNY.NYC & Art Lives Here https://www.artlivesherenyc.org/junny-hibbert

 - She often uses fabric and foam heads as a way to represent the different facets of her identity.

 - JUNNY's work often incorporates objects, such as cowrie shells and beads.
 These objects have symbolic meaning in many cultures, and represent a variety of different concepts, such as beauty, abundance, and protection.

 - JUNNY's work is often playful and humorous, but it also addresses serious topics such as racism and sexism.
 The artist believes that art can be a powerful tool for social change, and she hopes that her work will spark conversations about important issues.

 James Weldon Johnson Art Fellowship Exhibition - Bard College at Simons Rock - July 2023

 Individual Exhibition - Fiber Artist/Designer in Residence (Harlem Needle Arts) August 2023

-Group Exhibition - Kota Alliance (October 2023) sponsored by Lower Manhattan Cultural Commission & Baillie Gifford
+Group Exhibition - Kota Alliance - Face of Justice (October 2023) sponsored by Lower Manhattan Cultural Commission & Baillie Gifford